-HAProxy is capable of routing write requests to the primary node and read requests - to the secondaries in a round-robin fashion so that no secondary instance is unnecessarily loaded.
+HAproxy is the load balancer and the single point of entry to your PostgreSQL cluster for client applications.
+A client application accesses the HAPpoxy URL and sends its read/write requests there.
+Behind-the-scene, HAProxy routes write requests to the primary node and read requests - to the secondaries in a round-robin fashion so that no secondary instance is unnecessarily loaded.
 To make this happen, provide different ports in the HAProxy configuration file.
-In this deployment, writes are routed to port 5000 and reads - to port 5001.
+In this deployment, writes are routed to port 5000 and reads - to port 5001